hiboma/hiboma/kernel/mm/hugemem.md

 > (which are quite fast on Intel CPUs if they come from caches), but in
 > terms of the direct TLB flushing cost (%cr3 manipulation) done on
 > system-entry.

+> the typical cost of 4G/4G on typical x86 servers is +3 usecs of syscall
+> latency (this is in addition to the ~1 usec null syscall latency).
+> Depending on the workload this can cause a typical measurable wall-clock
+> overhead from 0% to 30%, for typical application workloads (DB workload,
+> networking workload, etc.).
+Isolated microbenchmarks can show a bigger
+> slowdown as well - due to the syscall latency increase.

 > i'd guess that the 4G/4G patch is not worth the overhead for systems with
 > less than 16 GB of RAM (although exceptions might exist, for particularly
 > lowmem-intensive/sensitive workloads).
 32 GB RAM systems run into lowmem
 > limitations quite frequently so the 4G/4G patch is quite recommended
 > there, and for 64 GB and larger systems it's a must i think.

  * http://docs.oracle.com/cd/E16338_01/server.112/b56317/appi_vlm.htm
  * http://sourceforge.jp/magazine/03/07/10/034238